MarcinTraczyk/scoreboard/README.md

 - Despite the requirements specifying that match results should be reported in the "Argentina 3 - Australia 1" format, I decided to output them in a slighly more familiar "Argentina 3:1 Australia" format.
 This was a conscious decisionand and can be easily reverted if not accepted by the project owner. ;)
 - Since, the summary of current matches is returned as a string, there should be an upper limit on the number of lines to ensure readability.
 We can assume a 20, as it seems to be a lower limit for CLI apps.
 To retrieve all current matches from the scoreboard, we could implement pagination.
 For example, `summary(max_lines=20, paginate=True)` could return a list of 20-line strings or `summary(max_lines=20, start_from=60)` for a single 20-line long string starting from the 60th match record.
 - I considered enforcing a rule to prevent lowering the score of an ongoing match but realized it can happen.
 For example, a referee might invalidate a goal after reviewing VAR.
 If any form of rule enforcement is to be implemented here, it would require careful consideration.
+- I decided to use static class members for customization (display column widths etc).
+It would be nicer to move them to a config class, but I feel like simple is better here.